caloyskimen/caloyskimen/README.md

 - 👋 Hi, I’m @caloyskimen
 - 👀 I’m interested in ...
-Software Development
+Data Analyst
 - 🌱 I’m currently learning ...
-Python
+MySQL, Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
 caloyskimen/caloyskimen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.